-- a) Initial performance for current interval of instruction (writing samples, student interest surveys, pre-assessments etc.) - b) Student scores on previous state standardized assessments - c) Results from other standardized and non-standardized assessments - d) Report cards from previous years - e) Results from diagnostic assessments - f) Artifacts from previous learning - g) Discussions with other teachers (across grade levels and content areas) who have previously taught the same students - h) Conferences with students' families - i) Individual Educational Plans (IEPs) and 504 plans for students with identified special education needs - j) Data related to English Language Learner (EL) students and gifted students - k) Attendance records - I) Information about families, community and other local contexts
+- Initial performance for current interval of instruction (writing samples, student interest surveys, pre- assessments etc.); - Student scores on previous state standardized assessments; - Results from other standardized and non-standardized assessments; - Report cards from previous years; - Results from diagnostic assessments; - Artifacts from previous learning; - Discussions with other teachers (across grade levels and content areas) who have previously taught the same students; - Conferences with students' families; - Individual Educational Plans (IEPs) and 504 plans for students with identified special education needs; - Data related to English Language Learner (EL) students and gifted students; - Attendance records; and, - Information about families, community and other local contexts.

-It is important that the teacher understands both the individual student and group strengths and challenges.
+It is important that the teacher understands both the individual student and student-group strengths and challenges.
 This information serves as the foundation for setting the ambitious yet realistic goals in the next phase.